FP&A should guide all significant decisions a company makes.

 Instead of replacing Excel—which was already working in every other respect—add a database.
 Let Excel do what it does best and outsource what it doesn't.

 Part of Cube started with this insight.
 Excel is easy.
-Everybody knows how to use it: why reinvent the wheel?
+Everybody knows how to use it, corporate financial analysts live in it: why reinvent the wheel?

 Most finance leaders Christina Ross spoke with when she was building Cube knew that they needed to augment Excel with some external tool.
 They'd even started their search, but many paused or gave up altogether.